Confessions Of A Former Apple Hater

 If you thought to yourself that I was one who was left out in the cold when the ICS update when live, you are correct, and that was on a phone which most experts thought would handle it nicely.

-Well, there’s also my issues with Google’s business practices as it relates to small businesses but you can read about that another time.
+Well, there are also my issues with Google’s business practices as it relates to small businesses but you can read about that another time.

 I finally decided to give Apple a chance, and when I did, I was more than pleasantly surprised.